veyyz/cacao-dex/README.md

 1. Click "Add Tokens" and "Custom Token"
 2. Enter the contract address of the deployed Mock ERC20 token
 3. Click "Next" and "Add Tokens".

+Tip: App.js console logs the {"\_tickers"} object for your convenience.

 ## Features